NicolasAlvarez16/Algorithms/README.md

 # Algorithms
-All the algorithms that I learned to code
+All the algorithms that I learned how to implement in code

 # Sorting
 1. Bubble Sort Algorithm